pbevans1/portfolio/README.md

 Help:
     General: To use the program, type 'make run' and follow the directions on screen.
-You can use keyboard and mouse to navigate.
+Use the keyboard and mouse to navigate.

     Quitting: The exit button is in the top left corner.